 Spaghetti Squash with Kale and Walnuts is a simple meatless dish that's perfect for a light lunch or dinner.
 Oven roasted spaghetti squash is paired with sautéed onions and kale, then topped with walnuts and parmesan cheese.

 Looking for a light and healthy dish for your next lunch or dinner?
 This recipe for spaghetti squash with kale and walnuts is incredibly easy to make, and comes together with just a handful of ingredients.

 This dish is filled with flavor from onions and garlic, and has a nice crunch from the addition of walnuts.
 This dish is substantial enough to stand on its own as a meatless meal, or can be topped with your favorite protein.
 If desired, top with grilled, sliced chicken.

-The outside is very tough when your spaghetti squash is raw, so you may need to use a bit of force with a large chef’s knife.
+The outside of a spaghetti squash is very tough when raw, so you may need to use a bit of force with a large chef's knife.
 Try slicing it from top to bottom, so gravity can assist.

 If you're having a tough time, try softening your squash in the microwave.
 Pierce it all over with a fork, then microwave for 2-3 minutes, or until the skin is soft enough to cut through.

 Once your squash is sliced in half, simply scoop out the innards all the way to the firm flesh.
-This can be discarded.
+The innards can be discarded.

-After that, drizzle with olive oil, salt, and pepper.
-At this point it’s ready to roast!
-You’ll know your spaghetti squash is finished cooking when you can easily pull the strands back with a fork.
+Baking time will depend entirely on the size of your spaghetti squash.
+You'll know your squash is finished cooking when you can easily pull the strands back with a fork.

 Spaghetti Squash with Kale and Walnuts